-BSc (Hons) Medical Sciences is mapped to the MD programes of our partner universities to allow accelerated entry into the third year of that programme upon graduation.
-The commbination of the BSc (Hons) Medical Sciences and the subsequent MD programme is designed to ensure your eligibility to sit the Professional and Linguistic Assessments Board (PLAB) test of the UK General Medical Council and equivalent organisations in other countries.
+The BSc (Hons) Medical Sciences programme is mapped to the medical degree programes of our partner universities to allow entry into that programme upon graduation.
+The combination of the BSc (Hons) Medical Sciences and subsequent medical degree is designed to ensure your eligibility to sit the required Medical Licensing Assessment for your intended country of practice.
 The BSc Honours Medical Sciences programme also conforms to the QAA subject benchmark statement for biomedical science (October 2019).

-Royal Society of Biology (RSB) accreditation will be applied for in Spring 2022 for this programme.
+The BSc (Hons) Medical Sciences is accredited by the Royal Society of Biology (RSB).
 RSB accreditation recognises degree programmes that fully prepare bioscience graduates to address the needs of employers and is an indication that the programme delivers up-to-date knowledge in the right learning, support and teaching environments.
-Graduates from this programme are entitled to one year of free membership of the RSB as an Associate Member_of the Royal Society of Biology (AMRSB).
+At the time of publication, students on an RSB accredited course are eligible for a free Student Affiliate membership for the duration of their studies and, once graduated from an accredited degree, are entitled to a 50% discount on Associate membership of the RSB for two years.